On noncommutative bounded factorization domains and prime rings: An example

 The stated inclusions hold because $b^la^2=b^ka^2b^{k-l}$ for all $k \ge l$.
 Suppose $l > k$ and $b^la^2 = b^ka^2 f$ with $f \in K[S]$.
 Without restriction $k=0$.
 Moreover $f$ must be a monomial with $\deg_a(f)=0$, so that in fact $f = b^m$ for some $m \ge 0$.
 Thus $b^l a^2 = a^2 b^m$ with $l \ge 1$ and $m \ge 0$.
 But this is impossible because the left and the right side are both in the normal form as in \eqref{eq:nf}.
 Thus the chain in \eqref{eq:asc} is an infinite proper ascending chain of principal right ideals.
 By symmetry, $K[S]$ also does not satisfy the ACC on principal left ideals.

 Since $K[S]$ does not satisfy the ACC on principal right [left] ideals, it is in particular not a BF-domain.
 Alternatively, this can be seen directly as follows.
-The monoid $S$ does not have BF as $a$ and $b$ are atoms and $a^2=b^na^2b^n$ implies $\sL(a^2) \supseteq \{\, 2 + 2n : n \ge 0 \,\}$.
-Since $S$ is divisor-closed in $K[S]$, also $K[S]$ does not have BF. \end{proof}
+The monoid $S$ does not have BF as $a$ and $b$ are atoms and $a^2=b^na^2b^n$ implies $\sL(a^2) \supseteq \{\, 2 + 2n : n \ge 0 \,\}$. \footnote{In fact, the only factorizations of $a^2$ are those of the form $a^2=b^na^2b^n$, so that even $\sL(a^2) = \{\, 2 + 2n : n \ge 0 \,\}$ holds.
+To verify this, consider the normal forms of monomials containing the element $a$ exactly twice.} Since $S$ is divisor-closed in $K[S]$, also $K[S]$ does not have BF. \end{proof}

 Since there exist (commutative) domains that satisfy the ACCP but do not have BF, it would be interesting to know if the previous example can be refined in this direction.
 We therefore pose the following question.